StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 In addition to alerts, alert feeders can also generate cases and tasks

-## Alert feeder functions
+## Feeder functions

 !!! tip "Feeder function examples"
     Feeder function examples are available in [a dedicated GitHub repository]().

+A feeder function transforms data retrieved from the HTTP API call and converts it into the expected TheHive format to create alerts.

-Don't manually create an alert feeder function as a standalone function, because you can't link it to an alert feeder.
+Don't manually create an feeder function as a standalone function, because you can't link it to an alert feeder.
 Instead, [create it directly within the alert feeder](create-a-feeder.md).
 Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

 You can then modify it either [from the functions list](../manage-functions/edit-a-function.md) or [the alert feeder configuration](edit-a-feeder.md).